Rachana-Paudel-zz/Cloud-Practitioner/Getting started with Networking/README.md

 ##### Planning ahead

-<b>For Network CIDR blok</b> : 10.0.0.0/24
+<b>For Network CIDR block</b> : 10.0.0.0/24
-It has nework of six subnets.
+It has network of six subnets.
 It give 256 IP addresses.
 The subnet are using 26 net mask CIDR block which offer 64 IP addresses for the first 4 subnet before you run out of IP addresses.

 <img src="assets/26netmask.PNG" alt="subnet" style="height:100%; width:100%">

 We can also use 27 net mask which offer use 32 IP addresses which might not be enough.
 <img src="assets/27netmask.PNG" alt="subnet" style="height:100%; width:100%">

-<b>For Nework CIDR block </b>: 10.0.0.0/16
+<b>For Network CIDR block </b>: 10.0.0.0/16
-It offers 65,532 Ip addresses to use among subnets.
+It offers 65,532 IP addresses to use among subnets.

 <img src="assets/22netmask.PNG" alt="subnet" style="height:100%; width:100%">

-When planning ahead not only computers, servers and printers are not the devices that need IP addresses but also Load balancer, switches, routers, work stations, fax machines, mobile devices need Ip addresses.
+When planning ahead not only computers, servers and printers are not the devices that need IP addresses but also Load balancer, switches, routers, work stations, fax machines, mobile devices need IP addresses.

 <img src="assets/devices.PNG" alt="subnet" style="height:100%; width:100%">

 ##### Subnet types
 1. Public subnets
     A public subnet allows internet traffic that is routed through an internet gateway to reach the subnet.
-A public subnet might make a good choice if you have a website that is targetting customers.
+A public subnet might make a good choice if you have a website that is targeting customers.

 2. Private subnets:
     It denies traffic to the subnet that is routed from the public internet.
 You should use a private subnet your network must connect to services outside your network but must restrict external services from initiating a connection to your network.
 Access to the public internet from a private subnet requires a NAT devices.